 The Early Childhood Education program is available in two format options: on-campus and online.

 The online option is a viable option for prospective students living outside the Denver Metro Area who wish to purse higher education in ECE and the Colorado ECSE Specialist license but have limited access to in-person advanced work in ECE.
 It is also an excellent option for those living within the Denver Metro Area who need the online format due to work or family obligations or those who prefer the flexible schedule and individual time management offered in the online format.
 All classes are fully online; however, online students are required to come to Denver for a three to five day summer seminar each June to meet students and faculty face-to-face and attend student advising sessions.

-Graduation requirements include completion of recommended courses, performance-based assessments, fieldwork, practica, and a comprehensive examination.
-The 36 credit hour MA degree usually takes 2 - 3 years to complete.
+Graduation requirements include completion of recommended courses, performance-based assessments, fieldwork, practica and a comprehensive examination.
+The 36 credit hour MA degree usually takes two to three years to complete.